AlexisBalayre/UK-Resume-LLM/README.md

 Feel free to adjust the scripts to better fit your needs.
 For example, you might want to:

 - Modify regular expressions in `uk_resume_data_extraction.py` for improved data extraction.
-- Tweak the training parameters in `train_llm.py` to optimize model performance.
+- Tweak the training parameters in `train_llm.py` to optimise model performance.

 ## Contributing